AvinashKumar0923/CalculatorApp/README.md

-# CalculatorApp
-Calculator + Currency Converter
+# CalcuFast is an Android Application which is a basic Calculator and also a real time Currency Converter.